1337tester/CV/README.md

 My strength dwells in curiosity to figure out software problems into their atomic essence.
 I’m currently interested in computer security - web, network and also the physical aspect of it.
 My methods include scripts to support my testing and I am willing to use trial/error to an extent where most people give up.
 This helps me create a model of the system which I then refine incrementally.
 At the end of the day, the feedback from testing itself shows the best approach.
 You need to always be ready to change the way how you approach the problem.

 When you don't see me testing, I am probably doing sports or exploring interesting parts of our planet.
-Actively interested in cryptocurrencies.
+Sometimes cryptocurrencies, sometimes

 ## Skills & Expertise
 *   Testing - basically any form, if the system exists I’m motivated and capable to find out how exactly it works at any given moment
-*   Basics of security testing (OWASP10, training my mindset with various books, courses and conferences)
 *   Scripting - Powershell, Python, Bash
 *   Automation in Testing (Selenium - python, java, Tosca)
 *   Maintenance of Automated Test Processes
 *   Databases – SQL (queries & joins to navigate the data)
+*   Security testing (OWASP10, networking, forensics)
 *   Basically any agile or less agile issue tracking or project managing tool
 *   Banking knowhow– various assembled business knowledge from payments, accounting, document processing